cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-show.md

 :   Some parameters viewable by `SHOW` are read-only — you can view their values but not set them:

     SERVER_VERSION
-    :   Shows the version number of the Greenplum Database server.
+    :   Shows the version number of the Cloudberry Database server.

     SERVER_ENCODING
     :   Shows the server-side character set encoding.
 You can show, but not set, this parameter because the encoding is determined at database creation time.